MahmoudSalah619/Dashboard-Template/README.md

-# React/Vite Dashboard Template
+# Dashboard Vite Template

-## Description

 This is a dashboard template built with React and Vite.
 It provides a modern and responsive user interface for building web applications.
+It includes:
+- Forms with all shapes
+- Sider
+- Navbar
+- Data tables
+- Filters
+- Graphs
+- Search
+- Uploads
+- Translation using i18n
+- Auth/main stacks
+- An overall ready-for-integration template with an atomic design system.

 ## Features